smileyan/eopl-clojure/doc/ch7.md

     This procedure forces any bytes or characters in the buffer associated with output-port to be sent immediately to the underlying stream.

   Section 7.10.
 Filesystem Operations

+    Scheme has two standard operations, beyond file input/output, for interacting with the filesystem: file-exists? and delete-file.
+Most implementations support additional operations.

+    procedure: (file-exists? path)
+    returns: #t if the file named by path exists, #f otherwise
+    libraries: (rnrs files), (rnrs)

+    path must be a string or some other implementation-dependent value that names a file.
+Whether file-exists? follows symbolic links is unspecified.

+    procedure: (delete-file path)
+    returns: unspecified
+    libraries: (rnrs files), (rnrs)

+    path must be a string or some other implementation-dependent value that names a file. delete-file removes the file named by path if it exists and can be deleted, otherwise it raises an exception with condition type &i/o-filename.
+    Whether delete-file follows symbolic links is unspecified.

+  Section 7.11.
+Bytevector/String Conversions